The Best Types of Perennials for Beautiful Spring Planters

 We, like the earth around us, naturally slow down in autumn, as do our schedules.
 Fall days are perfect for puttering in the garden and settling new perennials into containers.
 Come the rush of spring gardening tasks, you'll be glad you planned ahead.
 Fall planting has the advantage of hindsight, too: With a vision of your garden and yard fresh in your mind, you will know which perennials to settle into bare spots and which shapes and colors will best accent the vignette of planters along your walkway.

 Perennials Are Well Priced Late in the Season

 As nurseries prepare for stocking seasonal winter bulbs and plants, they often significantly mark down remaining perennials.
-While fall's selection may be less than spring's, this is balanced by the attention you will receive from unhurried, relaxed staff.
-Just be sure to choose plants that are hardy, healthy, and bug free, and are good types of perennials for planters.
+While fall's selection may be less than spring's, this is balanced by the attention you will receive from the unhurried, relaxed staff.
+Just be sure to choose plants that are hardy, healthy, and bug-free, and are good types of perennials for planters.